 Multimedia production and presentation equipment is available for coursework support and exhibition-related purposes of AAP students currently enrolled in classes (this includes summer classes).
 Equipment inventory includes cameras, camcorders, tripods, light kits, black and white backdrops, data projectors, laptops, digital audio recorders, speakers, microphones, and more.

-- Location: 235 Sibley Dome, at the AAP IT Solutions desk
+- Location: 261 Sibley Hall, at the AAP IT Solutions desk

 - Hours of operation: fall and spring semesters, weekdays 8:30–12 a.m., weekends 10–12 a.m.; summer and winter breaks, weekdays 8:30 a.m.–4:30 p.m

-- Request an extension of loan period restrictions and/or item limitations.
-Make requests at least one week in advance to guarantee timely assistance: Special Loan Request Form
+- To request an extension of loan period restrictions and/or item limitations, make requests at least one week in advance to guarantee timely assistance.
+Special Loan Request Form

 AAP students currently enrolled in classes can use their Cornell ID to check out equipment.
 Prior to borrowing equipment, students must agree to the following details regarding their responsibility, limitations, loan periods, and fines.
 Borrowers are liable for overdue fees, lost or damaged items, and maintenance fees attributed to the state of returned equipment.

 Borrowers will be asked to sign the following agreement:

 By signing this agreement you are entitling AAP IT Solutions (Cornell University) to collect all funds related to late fees and equipment replacement (such as lost, stolen, or damaged equipment).
 Late fees are calculated on a daily basis.
 On the third day of an unreturned checkout, the full price of the equipment will be deducted from your Cornell Card.
 There are additional fees for overdue items than conflict with another person's reservation.
 If we cannot bill your Cornell Card we will bill your bursar account.
 The person signing the equipment out is responsible for all items checked out in their name.